mihaiolteanu/vuiet/README.md

     Search TRACK and play the selected item.
     Similar to `vuiet-play-track', but search for TRACK on last.fm first and then let the user select one of the results.
-The selected item is what is played by vuiet.
-Useful if you don't know the exact name and/or artist of the song.

 **vuiet-play-track-by-lyrics** *lyrics*